Graduate Students Course Registration

 Check Course Information and Schedule again.
 If there is still a problem, there may have been a time change.
 The information on the system is correct, since it is the most up-to-date.

 Course Restricted to Major or School

 You must get the appropriate department or school approval to be allowed to override these restrictions.

 If a course is closed, please try again later to register for the course.

-Tuition and fees for the Graduate Schools of Management, Arts and Sciences, Education, Nursing, Social Work, and School of Theology and Ministry are billed on or about December 15, 2014.
-Payment is due by January 11, 2015.
-All students should be registered for fall semester by December 15.
-The tuition for the Law School is due by December 10, 2014.
+Spring tuition and fees for the Graduate Schools of Management, Arts and Sciences, Education, Nursing, Social Work, and School of Theology and Ministry are billed in mid-December with payment due by January 11, 2019.
+Spring tuition and fees for the Law School is billed in mid-November with payment due by December 10, 2018.
+All students should be registered for the spring semester by December 10.
 There is a $150.00 late payment fee for payments received after the due date.
 In severe cases, students whose accounts are not resolved by the due date may be withdrawn from the University.

 Questions regarding billing and payment should be directed to the Office of Student Services, Lyons Hall, at 617-552-3300 or 800-294-0294.

 Eligible graduate students may register for the course they wish to audit on U-View.
 If you registered for a course as an audit, you will receive a 100% refund of tuition if you drop the audit by the first class day.
 After the first class day, you may not drop an audit.

 There is no refund for students who change from credit to audit.
 To change a course from audit to credit or credit to audit, go to your Associate Dean’s office and complete a Graduate Course Exception form.
 STM students should contact Donna Derosa at 617-552-8440.